sagemath/sagewiki_to_gh-2022-10-10/CUDA.md

  * AMD Math library AML provides BLAS interface uses GPU - but that's for linear algebra
  * PTX NVIDIA GPU assembler code for inner loops

+Gonzalo Tornaria (theta functions expert)

+ * Is there a way to encode integer multiplication in linear algebra?
+(A. Perhaps vectors - multimodular, but not matrices)